Dr. Thomas Colletti DHSc, MPAS, PA-C

 1. To improve patient care with early recognition, treatment, and education for patients with hidradenitis suppurativa.

 Beiler JJ.
 Hidradenitis Suppurativa; Importance of Early Recognition.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.